-If the fuel level is getting low, the last two segments light up and the following warning note also appears LOW FUEL.
-Refuel at the next possible opportunity as soon as the last bar lights up red.
+If the fuel level is getting low, the last two segments light up and the following warning also appears LOW FUEL.
+Refuel at the next possible opportunity when the last bar lights up red.

 The fuel level is displayed with a slight delay to prevent the indicator from constantly moving while riding.